IBM/max-tutorial-app-python/README.md

 # MAX Object Detector Web App (Lite)

-A slimmed down version of the [MAX Object Detector Web App](https://github.com/IBM/MAX-Object-Detector-Web-App) for use in MAX workshops
+A slimmed down python version of the [MAX Object Detector Web App](https://github.com/IBM/MAX-Object-Detector-Web-App) for use in MAX workshops

 # Steps